-The first few sections of a card include the Title, Summary, Description, Featured image, Engineering Disciplines, Card Category, and Tags and Keywords.
+Title, Summary, Description, Featured Image, Engineering Disciplines, Card Category, Tags & Keywords

-The title is your first opportunity to draw people into your card.
+Your title is one of the first opportunities to draw people into your card.

-This expandable box comes with a Rich Text editor so you can add headings, lists, links, and more to make your content visually appealing and scannable.
+Add different headings, bulleted or numbered lists, links, and other design elements!
+This expandable box comes with a Rich Text Editor to make your content visually appealing and scannable.

 Engineering Unleashed provides a selection of stock photos.
 However, the best image you can use is one that is directly tied to your content.
 If you can use an actual image from your class or project, even better.

-Choosing the best disciplines for your card can help people find it in search - and use it!
+Choosing the best disciplines for your card can help people find it in search.

-- Professional Learning.
+Professional Learning.
+Do you have tips, techniques, or examples of how faculty can grow professionally with EM?
 Cards in this category are focused on sharing faculty development approaches, professional development resources, or other items connected to faculty professional growth and development.
-Do you have tips, tricks, techniques, or examples of how faculty can grow professionally with EM?

 Tags are case-sensitive.
 For example, if "Getting Started" as typed already exists in the system, typing "getting started" in your card's Tag box will update to "Getting Started."